Last Updated August 2014

 Clarity in communication is the whole point of technical writing.
 It is the important thing in any kind of writing but it is particularly important in technical writing.
 And a clear understanding of terminology and its style is an important part of clarity.
 Many style guides exist to help you write clearly and accurately but there are nuances to technical writing, particularly pro audio technical writing that deserve a separate style guide.
 This represents an easy-to-use look-up reference for troublesome terminology, abbreviations and style conventions for pro audio.

-This is not a dictionary.
-It is a style guide.
-In general you will not find any definitions of terms, only the preferred way of writing and abbreviating for pro audio writing.
+This is not a dictionary; it is a style guide.
+In general you will not find definitions of terms, only the preferred way of writing and abbreviating for pro audio writing.

 And it does not begin to cover all that is necessary for writing accuracy.
 It only covers the most commonly seen mistakes in pro audio writing.
 For all the gritty detail I recommend Scientific Style and Format: The CSE Manual for Authors, Editors, and Publishers (Reference 3).